sailfishos-sony-tama/main/hadk-sony-xz2.md

 * As upstream has new meta packages configuration, the configuration used by Tama is combination of the one developed for it and the official one.
 New PR was submitted, https://github.com/mer-hybris/droid-hal-configs/pull/203.
   For now, local branch from https://github.com/sailfishos-sony-tama/droid-hal-configs is used.

+* Switching over to kernel following mer-hybris Sony kernel version.
+As that kernel is updated, there is no reason to start merging changes from two sources (Sony and Mer), but it is sufficient to follow Mer which is following Sony updates by itself.

 # Update notes: 3.3.0.16